emmajanedrews/base-template/_posts/2017-01-31-daydreaming-about-your-perfect-home-know-what-you-want-vs--what-you-need.md

 The next step is to list all the features of a home that you would like, and to qualify them as follows:

-* **‘Must Haves’**&nbsp;– if this property does not have these items, then it shouldn’t even be considered. (ex: distance from work or family, number of bedrooms/bathrooms)
+* **‘Must Haves’** – if this property does not have these items, then it shouldn’t even be considered. (ex: distance from work or family, number of bedrooms/bathrooms)
-* **‘Should Haves’**&nbsp;– if the property hits all of the 'must haves' and some of the 'should haves,' it stays in contention but does not need to have all of these features.
+* **‘Should Haves’** – if the property hits all of the 'must haves' and some of the 'should haves,' it stays in contention but does not need to have all of these features.
-* **‘Absolute Wish List’**&nbsp;– if we find a property in our budget that has all of the ‘must haves,’ most of the ‘should haves,’ and ANY of these, it’s the winner!
+* **‘Absolute Wish List’** – if we find a property in our budget that has all of the ‘must haves,’ most of the ‘should haves,’ and ANY of these, it’s the winner!

 **Bottom Line**